MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 You're a software developer working for a consulting firm.
 Your clients need help implementing performance profiling in legacy applications.
 Your goal is to improve code performance while preserving readability and the existing functionality.
 You're assigned to the following app:

-- ContosoOnlineStore: This is a comprehensive e-commerce application that processes customer orders with realistic business complexity.
+- ContosoOnlineStore: This is an e-commerce application that processes customer orders with realistic business complexity.
 The application includes product catalog management with search capabilities, inventory tracking with stock reservations, order processing with validation and receipts, email notification services, and security validation.
-The application uses modern .NET architecture patterns including dependency injection, structured logging, and configuration management, but contains intentional performance bottlenecks that mirror real-world scenarios.
+The application uses modern .NET architecture patterns including dependency injection, structured logging, and configuration management, but contains performance bottlenecks that mirror real-world scenarios.

 This exercise includes the following tasks: